dgraeber/seed-farmer/docs_v2/docs/getting-started/installation.md

 Before installing Seed-Farmer, ensure you have the following prerequisites:

-- Python 3.9 or later (preferably later)
+- Python 3.10 or later
 - AWS CLI configured with appropriate credentials
 - AWS CDK (for CDK-based modules)